libapps/libapps-mirror/nassh/doc/app-to-ext-migration.md

 People should be using [`ssh://` URIs](./uri.md) to launch Secure Shell.

-If you want to switch the app that handles `ssh://` links, visit the chrome://settings/handlers page.
+If you want to switch the app that handles `ssh://` links, visit the `chrome://settings/handlers` page.

 If you've been using `chrome-extension://pnhechapfaindjhompbnflcldabbghjo`, switch to `chrome-extension://iodihamcpbpeioajjeobimgagajmlibd` instead.

 ### Omnibox Handler

-If you use `ssh` in the omnibox, the extension will should automatically take over handling it because it's been installed after the app.
+If you use `ssh` in the omnibox, the extension should automatically take over handling it because it's been installed after the app.
 See the
 [FAQ for more details](./FAQ.md#how-do-multiple-extensions_apps-work-with-the-omnibox).